List of unproduced DC Comics projects: Plastic Man TV series by other studios

 Before the release of The Plastic Man Comedy/Adventure Show by Ruby-Spears Productions in 1979, several attempts to make a TV series based on Plastic Man were in development, one being in 1967 at Hal Seeger Productions, and another at Filmation.

 Another Plastic Man series was attempted in 2006 when Warner Bros.
 Animation and Cartoon Network commissioned an animated pilot titled "Puddle Trouble".
 They ultimately decided not to pick it up as a series, but the pilot can be seen on the Plastic Man: The Complete Collection DVD set.

 Aquaman

 Aquaman animated film

 An animated film based on Aquaman was first mentioned by Bruce Timm in 2010, but was canceled due to marketing concerns.
 Filmmaker Adam Green even wrote a screenplay to Aquaman.

 Early attempts of an Aquaman live action film

-In 2003, Sunrise Entertainment made plans to produce an Aquaman film with Warner Bros., with first time writer Ben Grant set to write the screenplay.
+In 2003, Sunrise Entertainment made plans to produce an Aquaman film with Warner Bros., with first-time writer Ben Grant set to write the screenplay.
 Nothing came out of this.
-Until a year, Leonardo DiCaprio signed on to the project that would have been produced by his production company, Appian Way Productions, but nothing came out of this either.
+A year later, Leonardo DiCaprio signed on to the project that would have been produced by his production company, Appian Way Productions, but nothing came out of this either.